eqlabs/vanilla-platform/README.md

     make install
     make explorer

-This will run the `start-rpc` and the `start-explorer` make commands.The explorer is available at http://localhost:8000
+This will run the `start-rpc` and the `start-explorer` make commands.
+The explorer is available at http://localhost:8000

 The accounts and corresponding keys generated are listed in [test-accounts.md](test-accounts.md)

-To view available addresses and such run:
+To view logs of the rpc run:

     make rpc-logs